Rapptz/discord.py/docs/api.rst

 .. function:: on_disconnect()

-    Called when the client has disconnected from Discord.
+    Called when the client has disconnected from Discord, or a connection attempt to Discord has failed.
     This could happen either through the internet being disconnected, explicit calls to logout, or Discord terminating the connection one way or the other.

-    This function can be called many times.
+    This function can be called many times without a corresponding :func:`on_connect` call.

 .. function:: on_shard_disconnect(shard_id)